 Next, you will take your vehicle’s mileage into consideration.
 Take the number from step 3 and multiply it depending on your car’s mileage:

 These four steps will help give you your vehicle’s diminished value.

-HOW TO SUBMIT A DIMINISHED VALUE CLAIM
+HOW TO SUBMIT A DIMINISHED VALUE CLAIM IN TEXAS

 You may open up a conversation about a possible diminished value claim with your insurance adjuster.
 You may explain your situation to them.
 Ultimately, you may need to submit a diminished value demand letter to your insurance company.
 This letter should include: